andrewdempsey2018/B-Care/README.md

 The site will be fully responsive mobile first website.
 Many features will be available that allow the user to engage and find needed information fast and easy.

-The site consists of a homepage which gives an overview of the site's purpose, and has sections of each page on the site. breast cancer awareness information, page share a story, chat and news sections respectively.
-Second page is Breast Cancer Awareness page which gives prevention and early detection tips.
+The site will consist of a homepage which gives an overview of the site's purpose, and consists of several sections - Breast Cancer Awareness, Share a Story, Live Chat, and News section respectively.
+The Second page is Breast Cancer Awareness page which gives risk, prevention and early detection tips.
+Also the section with breast cancer in men was included.

+Furthermore, the website will have a Share a Story page where users can read other's stories and add their personal stories as well.
+Also, there will be a Chat page where a user can send a chat message to one of B-Care expert volunteers.
+The News page will also be included where site users can read the latest news related to the breast cancer.

 ## Structure

+The website will be designed to be pleasing to the eye, consistent and user friendly.

+- Interaction Design
+    - Consistent design will be used throughout the website to maintain a good UX.
+    - The navigation with effective background images will make the website look elegant and attractive.

+- Information Architecture (IA)
+    - The project was conceptualized as a website divided in five main pages.
+This structure was used because it is simple and familiar to the site visitors and it is sufficient for all user goals.
+    - Short paragraphs providing the relevant information will be used.
+This approach was selected to provide enough information, yet not to overwhelm.
+    - The content is organized and categorized by importance from top to bottom and left to right

 ## Skeleton
 The wireframes were created in [Figma](https://www.figma.com/)